Inference in Linear Dyadic Data Models with Network Spillovers: Monte Carlo Simulations

 \subsection{Results}

 In Table \ref{tbl:MonteCarloSimulation:Results:CPACI_S2gamma0.8woKernel} we present the coverage probability for $\beta$ and the average length of the confidence interval across simulations.
 To do so, we compute the $t$-statistic using the OLS estimator for $\beta$ and different variance estimators under a Normal distribution approximation.\footnote{It is well known that estimates of a variance-covariance matrix may be negative semidefinite when the sample size is very small.
 This occurs in four out of 5000 simulations when $N=500$.
-Rather than dropping such observations, we follow \citet{Cameron_et_al-2011} and augment the eigenvalues of the matrix by adding a small constant, say $0.005$, thereby obtaining a new variance estimate that is more conservative.
-See the note below Table \ref{tbl:MonteCarloSimulation:Results:CPACI_S2gamma0.2woKernel} for detail of the procedure.} The finite-sample properties of the three variance estimators are further illustrated in Figure \ref{fig:MonteCarloSimulation:Results:Boxplots08} in Appendix \ref{appdx:AdditionalResults:S2gamma0.8}.
+Rather than dropping such observations, we follow \citet{Cameron_et_al-2011} and augment the eigenvalues of the matrix by adding a small constant, say $0.005$, thereby obtaining a new variance estimate that is more conservative.} The finite-sample properties of the three variance estimators are further illustrated in Figure \ref{fig:MonteCarloSimulation:Results:Boxplots08} in Appendix \ref{appdx:AdditionalResults:S2gamma0.8}.